Butyrate Supplements & Gut Health

 Salt Lake City, UT

 At 64 I have suffered from digestion issues for years, especially if I ate too many greens, like spinach or even beans, I would get really painful bloating and constipation.
 It really made sense when you talk about how things actually ferment in your gut, it’s not fun.
 I have tried everything and nothing has done what Viscera-3 has done.
-I can finally get my greens in without worry about the pain and gas.
+Finally get my greens in without worry about the pain and gas.
 I have finally talked my husband into trying it and I am more than happy to report his gas is also much reduced.
 It’s made our house a more pleasant place.

 I never thought I would fall in love with a supplement this quickly but boy Viscera-3 is the real deal and I swear by it everyday!
 I used to have a pretty loud belly and have been known for bad painful gas.
 Not pleasant!
 Viscera-3 has made such a big difference.
 Far less bloating and gas has reduced quite a bit.
 Hard to explain but I feel lighter.
 Thank you Jonathan for making this for us “gastrointestinally challenged” 🙂